huggingface/transformers/docs/source/preprocessing.rst

     >>> tokenizer.decode(encoded_input["input_ids"])
     "[CLS] Hello, I'm a single sentence!
 [SEP]"

-As you can see, the tokenizer automatically added some special tokens that the model expect.
-Not all model need special tokens; for instance, if we had used` gtp2-medium` instead of `bert-base-cased` to create our tokenizer, we would have seen the same sentence as the original one here.
+As you can see, the tokenizer automatically added some special tokens that the model expects.
+Not all models need special tokens; for instance, if we had used` gtp2-medium` instead of `bert-base-cased` to create our tokenizer, we would have seen the same sentence as the original one here.
 You can disable this behavior (which is only advised if you have added those special tokens yourself) by passing ``add_special_tokens=False``.